This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 11. Relax on the Kuranda Scenic Railway

 Kalyra called it the BEST.
 DAY.
-EVER…Bugs Bunny and the gang had come out on Main Street and Kalyra had danced Gangnam style with Sylvester and Tweety Bird, got a hug from Sylvester, and we took a selfie with Austin Powers.
-This park is for the movie lovers in the house, but there’s plenty of thrill rides to suit the older children and adults.
+EVER…Bugs Bunny and the gang had come out on Main Street and Kalyra had danced Gangnam style with Sylvester and Tweety Bird, got a hug from Sylvester, and took a selfie with Austin Powers.

-14. Stay at O’Reilley’s Rainforest Retreat, Gold Coast
+14. Stay at O’Reilly’s Rainforest Retreat, Gold Coast

 15. Marvel at Cobbold Gorge, Savannah Way